Cuckoo Patrol: Plot

 A group of Boy Scouts get separated from Wick, their adult leader, on their way to a group meeting.
 A string of loosely-connected events ensue.

 At first they are trapped in the back of a furniture lorry.
 When they eventually get out they are closer to their destination than they think, but thanks to poor map reading they head in the wrong direction.

-A car passing loses a suitcase labelled The Silver Supermen.
+A car passing loses a suitcase labelled "The Silver Supermen".
 This results in them taking the place of two wrestlers in a tag match and surprisingly winning.

 Struggling to establish camp, they are helped by a group of girl guides and end singing around the campfire until their leader Brown Owl takes the girls off.
-In fear of facing punishment, they pack up camp and leave.
+Fearing punishment, they pack up camp and leave.

-Their handcart is in the middle of the road and two bank robbers have their car blocked.
+Their handcart is in the middle of the road and blocks the car of two bank robbers.
 In suggesting a diversion the car is wrecked and they offer to carry the men's gear on their cart.
-Soon after, they unknowingly help crack a safe at Marshall and Snodgress, a sports good store.
+Soon after, they unknowingly help crack a safe at a sports good store.
 The gelignite owned by the burglars gets thrown around before one boy opens the safe with a karate chop.
-They realise that a real crime is being committed after the bank-robbers threaten them with a gun and bombard the crooks with tennis balls before the police arrive.
+They realise that a real crime is being committed after the bank-robbers threaten them with a gun, and bombard the crooks with tennis balls before the police arrive.

 The next morning they arrive safely at the group meeting on a tractor.
 The cart on the back blows up as the gelignite was still there.
 The boys laugh on the roof of the bus as Wick searches for them while holding a blade.